About Our Teachers

 Elliott Law, M.S., CYT

-Elliott is a graduate of InsightLA’s Mindfulness Facilitator Training program, where he teaches Unwinding Anxiety and Mindful Eating Mindfulness-based Habit Change courses, half-day nature retreats, and co-facilitates the LGBTQ+ Practice Group.
-Elliott is also a qualified behavior change facilitator through training with Judson Brewer, MD, PhD.
-In 2023, he will complete mindful movement specialty teacher training and is a certified yoga instructor.
+Elliott is a graduate of InsightLA’s Mindfulness Facilitator Training program, where he teaches Unwinding Anxiety and Mindful Eating Mindfulness-based Habit Change courses, half-day nature retreats, and co-facilitates the LGBTQueer+ Practice Group.
+Elliott is also a qualified behavior change facilitator through training with Judson Brewer, MD, PhD, and a certified yoga teacher.

 The sport of tennis is a long-time passion for Elliott.
 He is a USTA Elite Professional with over 20 years of teaching experience who integrates mind-body practices into lessons.